Eva Gabor: Personal life

-Gabor also had a long term on-and off affair with actor Glenn Ford which began during the filming of Don't Go Near the Water in 1957.
+Gabor also had a long term on-and-off affair with actor Glenn Ford which began during the filming of Don't Go Near the Water in 1957.
 They dated between their marriages and almost married in the early 1970s.

 After her final marriage, Gabor was involved in a relationship with TV producer Merv Griffin until her death.
-It was rumored that this was a platonic relationship to hide Griffin's suspected homosexuality.
+Reuters reported that this was a platonic relationship to hide Griffin's suspected homosexuality.

 Death

 Gabor died in Los Angeles on Independence Day 1995, from respiratory failure and pneumonia, following a fall in a bathtub in Mexico, where she had been on vacation.
 Her funeral was held on July 11, 1995, at Good Shepherd Catholic Church in Beverly Hills.

 The youngest sister, Eva predeceased her elder sisters and her mother.
 Eldest sister Magda and mother Jolie Gabor both died two years later, in 1997.
 Elder sister Zsa Zsa died from cardiac arrest on December 18, 2016.